Nice to meet you.

 When to build a hybrid mobile app

 While hybrid mobile apps aren’t as common as web or native apps, the list of companies using them might surprise you.
-In certain circumstances, web apps are converted to hybrid mobile apps in order to take have some native-like advantages, including an app marketplace listing.
-Uber is a hybrid app that really has the look and feel of a native app, but for the most part it runs on m.uber.com using a WebView.
+In certain circumstances, web apps are converted to hybrid mobile apps to have some native-like advantages, including an app marketplace listing.
+Uber is a hybrid app that really has the look and feel of a native app, but for the most part, it runs on m.uber.com using a WebView.

 uber hybrid app